Fairlight (company): Peter Vogel Instruments

-In August 2009, a new company called Fairlight Instruments was launched by Peter Vogel, to produce a new range of computer musical instruments (CMI) based on Fairlight.au's "Crystal Core" media engine.
+In August 2009, a new company called Fairlight Instruments was launched by Peter Vogel to produce a new range of computer musical instruments (CMI) based on Fairlight.au's "Crystal Core" media engine.

 In July 2012, the company Fairlight Instruments changed its name to Peter Vogel Instruments.
-Peter Vogel announced the company was developing a completely new keyboard synthesizer which would be launched at Winter NAMM 2013.
-The name change was the result of a disagreement between the owners of the Fairlight Instruments trademark and himself that resulted in Fairlight revoking his license to use the name.
+Peter Vogel announced the company was developing a completely new keyboard synthesizer, which would be launched at Winter NAMM 2013.
+The name change was the result of a disagreement between the owners of the Fairlight Instruments trademark and him that resulted in Fairlight revoking his license to use the name.
 According to them, the use of the Fairlight name only extended to the new version of the CMI, called the CMI-30A in reference to the instrument's 30th anniversary.
 Additionally, it extended to several other CMI hardware products planned, including a PC-based "Series IV."
 They claimed that because Vogel had also used the Fairlight name for the iOS CMI app as well, he had violated the terms of the agreement, and they were within their rights to terminate the agreement.
 Vogel said that he believed that the licensing agreement also extended to the app as well, but the Federal Court held the agreement had been validly terminated.

 Vogel appealed to a full court of the Federal Court however the appeal was only partially successful, and Fairlight was required to pay 50% of Vogel's costs for the appeal.

 The iOS app was temporarily withdrawn from the App Store but subsequently returned.
 The CMI-30A, however, has remained out of production, and visitors to the Vogel Instruments website are greeted with a notification that sales of the CMI-30A have been suspended pending the resolution of litigation with Fairlight.